 Hu filmed the whole thing and the other Times reporter helped Gao while I was equal parts fascinated by the scene in front of me and the one all around us, not knowing if I should watch the people I was with or the people who had also come to watch the people I was with, or if I should just watch the people I was with pointedly not watch those we knew were watching us.

 Now Gao has given up her life in China to live out the rest of her days in exile near Columbia University, where she continues to write about the policy imperatives still needed to control HIV/AIDS in China.
 But she suffers the plight of all exiles: irrelevance, obscurity, time.
 Hu, for his part, has remained in China.
 He didn’t have much choice in that.
 Shortly after I met him, the activist would serve nearly 4 years in prison on charges of state subversion.
 In July Hu was again detained, this time on the occasion of his own birthday celebration.

-I think again of Liu Xiaobo, the world’s only Nobel Prize winner who is currently in prison.
 And I think again of all those packages Gao Yaojie prepared.
 And I think of the New York Times own China Daily dispatch today, all that hot air blowing across page A14: “China’s fast developing private equity market in Hong Kong, Shanghai and Shenzhen will give Chinese companies huge financial firepower to make acquisitions around the world.
 They will then be able to acquire the innovation capability and global brands.”